 It’s ok to shut your phone off and go for a walk by yourself.
 Do whatever it is that helps you to relax.
 Grab a light enjoyable book to read, meditate, or sit outside.

 Distance yourself from the noise until you’ve calmed down.
-Then apply one of the other tactics listed here.
+Then apply one of the other tactics listed in this article.

 8. Have some screen-free time.

-Make yourself put your phone in another room for a bit of time everyday.
-Focus on the people in your life that are there with you in that moment, or on an activity that you really enjoy.
+Make yourself put your phone in another room for a bit of time every day.
+Focus on the people in your life that are there with you at that moment, or on an activity that you really enjoy.

 Live in the moment and appreciate the physical environment that surrounds you.